Important Information on Long-Term Disability Insurance Benefits and Invisible Illnesses

 For people suffering from invisible illnesses, it is critically important that they regularly follow up with their doctors and treating professionals, to ensure that their symptoms and activity restrictions are properly documented.
 Your doctors’ evidence is essential to proving that you are unable to work.

-Every long-term disability policy is different, and the policy wording can be complex and confusing.
+Every long-term disability policy is different, and the policy wording and conditions can be complex and confusing.

 When you are suffering from an invisible illness such as chronic pain or depression, you are simply not at your best.

-The sad truth is that some insurance companies may take advantage of your vulnerability to improperly deny your LTD benefits.
+The sad truth is that some insurance companies may take advantage of your vulnerability to unjustly deny your LTD benefits.
 This is why it is so important to have a long term disability lawyer to help navigate the difficult legal waters of long term disability claims.

 At Cariati Law, one of our experienced lawyers will review your case and provide an initial consultation free of charge.
 We can help you understand your rights and explain the entire legal process.
 When trusting Cariati Law to fight for your LTD benefits, there is absolutely no fee until we make a recovery on your behalf.

 If you or a loved one has been denied LTD benefits, contact one of our long term disability lawyers in Toronto and throughout the GTA today at 905 629 8040.